rickenator/Vyn/doc/AST.md

     Declaration(SourceLocation loc);
 };

-// Conceptual base classes from original design (Not directly in C++ hierarchy this way)
+// Conceptual base classes from original design
 // class TypeNode : public Node { /* ... */ }; // *(Note: This specific base class is conceptual; TypeAnnotation is the implemented type representation.)*
-// class PatternNode : public Node { /* ... */ }; // *(Note: This base class and Pattern nodes are planned and not yet implemented.)*
+// class PatternNode : public Node { /* ... */ }; // *(Note: This base class is conceptual.
+Pattern structures are defined in the EBNF and corresponding AST nodes are planned for implementation.)*

 } // namespace vyn
 ```